Darwinkel/darwinkel.net/_posts/2025-07-12-cranberry-grape-mead-2.md

 On a sidenote, I underestimated how much volume the honey would add.
 There was too much total liquid in the carboy and it overflowed a bit when it started fermenting.
 This also ruined the water lock.
 In addition I accidentally pushed in the silicon cork too far because I am dumb 🙄.
 Looks like I'll have to cut it out and throw it away after fermentation.
 Guess I have to replace it along with the water lock.
 (I should probably just dissolve the honey directly in warmed up juice next time.)

-Will be aged on an oak wood stick.

 ### Prophecy

 Second attempt at making the cranberry grape mead.
 First iteration was quite nice, save for the foul smell.